 A haven of shopping and entertainment on Tokyo Bay

-The man-made island of Odaiba is a popular destination for Tokyo locals and international tourists alike, known for its shopping malls, dining, futuristic attractions, museums, all easily accessible by foot.
+The man-made island of Odaiba is a popular destination for Tokyo locals and international tourists alike, known for its shopping malls, dining, futuristic attractions, and museums, all easily accessible by foot.

 A seaside escape without leaving Tokyo, Odaiba's beach and its surrounding attractions make for a fun, full day just outside the concrete jungle.

-- Aqua City, DiverCity, and Venus Fort malls
+- Aqua City and DiverCity malls

 - Futuristic museums and indoor theme parks